mrbesher/fpga-verilog-gtu/notes/01 - intro.md

 ## Examples

 The examples are implemented and "compiled" in Quartus using [5CEBA4F23C7](https://www.datasheets360.com/part/detail/5ceba4f23c7/347142369474300566/) during this course.
-To compile the design several steps are executed:
+To compile the design the steps below are followed:

 1. Analysis & Synthesis
    -  RTL viewer here shows a shematic of the circuit.